 - Flights can be cancelled due to weather (especially during rainy season).
 Always have a backup plan.

-- The Guatemala City and Quetzaltenango route is not always available.
+- The Guatemala City to Quetzaltenango route is not always available.
 Check the current schedule before planning around it.

 Tuk-Tuks (Mototaxis)